qutip/qutip/doc/guide/dynamics/dynamics-floquet.rst

 Floquet formalism in QuTiP
 --------------------------

-QuTiP provides a family of functions to calculate the Floquet modes and quasi energies, floquet state decomposition, etc., given a time-dependent Hamiltonian on the *callback format*, *list-string format* and *list-callback format* (see, e.g., :func:`qutip.mesolve` for details).
+QuTiP provides a family of functions to calculate the Floquet modes and quasi energies, Floquet state decomposition, etc., given a time-dependent Hamiltonian on the *callback format*, *list-string format* and *list-callback format* (see, e.g., :func:`qutip.mesolve` for details).

 Consider for example the case of a strongly driven two-level atom, described by the Hamiltonian